wardz/FocusFrame/README.md

 If you need more advanced macros, you'll need to create your own script. "/fcast spell" can be accessed in scripts using 'SlashCmdList.FCAST("spell")'

-Example: This macro will cast polymorph on focus if SHIFT modifier is held down, or else it'll cast it on current target.
+Example: This macro will cast Polymorph on focus if SHIFT modifier is held down, or else it'll cast it on current target.
 ```
 /run if IsShiftKeyDown() then SlashCmdList.FCAST("Polymorph") else CastSpellByName("Polymorph") end
 ```